 Figure 6.3.2-1: General flow of Event Notification

+In addition, in oneM2M, a subscriber such as an AE has no way to know whether a notification is issued and successfully received by a notification receiver.
+This is a problem since the subscriber may need to know if an urgent notification has been indeed issued and successfully received by designated notification receivers.
+Furthermore, notification receivers in oneM2M passively receive notifications from a Hosting CSE, no matter which subscriber the subscription has been made by.

-The following limitation of oneM2M subscription & notification is identified.
+The following limitations of oneM2M subscription & notification are identified.

 The notification receivers listed in the notificationURI may have some relationship, for example, some are first class receiver, the others are the second class receiver.
-When event occurs, the notification should be firstly send to all first class notification receivers.
+When an event occurs, the notification should be firstly sent to all first class notification receivers.

+The existing SUB CSF functionality does not provide the subscriber any access to information (e.g. statistics information) about notifications being issued in the past.

 Potential Requirements